jordanolguin/BudgetBabe/README.md

 1. Navigate to the `server` directory: `cd server`

-2. Install server dependencies: `npm i`
+2. Install server dependencies: `npm install`

 3. Create a `.env` file in the `server` directory with the following content, replacing `<your-mongodb-uri>` with your MongoDB connection URI: `1.
 SendGrid API key 2.
 JWT secret 3.
 JWT expiration`